 According to the WEFFI 2019, the future skills that students need to develop include critical thinking, problem solving, leadership, collaboration, creativity, as well as technical and digital skills.
-The index scores different economies from three dimensions, including policy environment, teaching environment and socio-economic environment.
-The 50 economies assessed in 2019 account 81.3% of global youth aged 15 to 24 and 88.3% of the world’s population overall.
+The index scores different economies from three dimensions, including policy environment, teaching environment and socioeconomic environment.
+The 50 economies assessed in 2019 account for 81.3% of global youth aged 15 to 24 and 88.3% of the world’s population overall.

 Singapore topped among Asian economies.
 “Singapore has made great strides in introducing technical skills such as programming into primary and secondary level education.
 It is the logic that comes with programming, the ability to reason, that is important.
-In the future economy, employers will prioritise not programming but adaptive skills such as critical thinking, creativity and sociability,” said Derrick Chang, CEO of the PSB Academy.
+In the future economy, employers will prioritize not programming but adaptive skills such as critical thinking, creativity and sociability,” said Derrick Chang, CEO of the PSB Academy.

 In addition, the WEFFI 2019 shows that many developing countries, such as the Philippines and Mexico have invested resources to reform education so as to meet future demands, despite the state of their economic development.
-In the income-adjusted ranking, the Philippines and Mexico rose to second and fifth, showing the advances made by them in their approach to future-skills education.
+In the income-adjusted ranking, the Philippines and Mexico rose to second and fifth, showing the advances made by them in their approach to future skills education.